 Joseph Benjamin Earp

-In addition to teaching, Mr. Earp is an active published composer and arranger with his music being performed internationally.
-His works are made available by BKJ Publications, CTS Publications, and RWS Music Company.
+In addition to teaching, Dr. Earp is an active published composer and arranger with his music being performed internationally.
+His works are made available by BKJ Publications, Carl Fischer, CTS Publications, and RWS Music Company.
 Both CTS Publications and RWS Music Company are distributed worldwide by C. L. Barnhouse.
-A couple of his recent concert band works, Ghillie Dhu (2020) and Where the Wild Things Dance (2019), were selected by J. W. Pepper to be part of their Editors’ Choice catalog.
-Other major compositional accomplishments include being winner of the 2010 Claude T. Smith Composition Contest in Missouri and winner of the 2018 Thornton Community Band Composition Contest in Colorado.
-He currently resides in Concord, North Carolina with his wife Mary Beth and sons Jackson and Jasper.
-More about Mr. Earp can be found at www.joeemusic.com.
-Follow Mr. Earp on Twitter @earpcomposer.
-Find him on Instagram as earpcomposer.
+Dr. Earp’s major compositional accomplishments include being winner of the 2010 Claude T. Smith Composition Contest in Missouri, winner of the 2018 Thornton Community Band Composition Contest in Colorado, multiple J.W.
+Pepper Editors’ Choice awards, and multiple works selected to be part of the Band World Magazine Top 100.
+He currently resides in Clinton, Mississippi with his wife Mary Beth and sons Jackson and Jasper.

 More about Dr. Earp can be found at www.joeemusic.com.
 Follow Dr. Earp on TikTok and X @earpcomposer.
 Find him on Instagram as earpcomposer.

 Danza Sonora for Flexible Ensemble

 Nocturne from “Incidental Suite”

 Symphonic Variations on ‘In Dulci Jubilo’ for Flexible Ensemble

 Tarantella from “Incidental Suite”